 Youngsters would like to learn more DIY skills

-Starting point for providing education on DIY jobs is a certain amount of interest within the target group.
+The starting point for providing education on DIY jobs is a certain amount of interest within the target group.
 Our recent survey indicates that the youngsters (age 18-34) are very much interested in learning these DIY skills.
-This interest offers opportunities to the DIY sector, providing that the knowledge will be available through multiple channels.
+This interest offers opportunities for the DIY sector, providing that the knowledge will be available through multiple channels.
 These are some of the results of the European Home Improvement Monitor Q4 2018 report, zooming in on “Do-it-yourself versus Do-it-for-me”.
 The results are based on 6,282 online interviews with consumers in eleven European countries.

 Great interest in learning DIY skills among youngsters

 The European DIY consumers clearly have interest in learning more DIY skills.
-From the group youngsters (aged 18-34) who are generally the starters on the housing market, 85% is open to learning more DIY skills.
-Half of this group is interested in general, the other half only is interested when it is relevant to them.
-If we compare these percentages with the older generation we notice significant differences.
+From the youngsters (aged 18-34) who are generally the starters on the housing market, 85% is open to learning more DIY skills.
+Half of this group is interested in general, while the other half only is interested when it is relevant to them.
+If we compare these percentages with the older generation, we notice significant differences.
 Among the 55+ group more than a third is not interested at all.
 Furthermore, within the group youngsters there’s just as much interest among men and women to learn DIY skills.
 Though their interest is at the same level, they do differ in the type of skills they want to learn.
-The men are relatively more interested in learning about constructive DIY jobs while the women are highly interested in learning more decorative skills.
+The men are relatively more interested in learning about constructive DIY jobs, while the women are highly interested in learning more decorative skills.

 Learn skills via multiple channels